Lakeland, Florida: Early history

-The John F. Cox Grammar School opened in 1925, which now serves as the building for Academy Prep Center of Lakeland, a private middle school which serves grades 5-8.
+The John F. Cox Grammar School opened in 1925, which now serves as the building for Academy Prep Center of Lakeland, a private middle school which serves grades 5–8.

 In the 18th century Native Americans groups, collectively called "Seminoles", moved into the areas left vacant.
 In 1823, the United States and the various tribes in Florida signed the Treaty of Moultrie Creek, which created a reservation in central Florida that included what is now Polk County.
 Starting in 1832, the United States government tried to move the Seminoles in Florida west to the Indian Territory.
-Most of the Seminoles resisted, resulting in the Second Seminole War, 1835–1842.
+Most of the Seminoles resisted, resulting in the Second Seminole War, which lasted from 1835 to 1842.
 By the end of that war, most of the Seminoles had been sent west, with a few remnants pushed well south of what is now Polk County.

 Statehood and the 19th century

 Florida became a state in 1845, and Polk County was established in 1861.
 After the American Civil War, the county seat was established southeast of Lakeland in Bartow.
 While most of Polk County's early history centered on the two cities of Bartow and Fort Meade, eventually, people entered the areas in northern Polk County and began settling in the areas which became Lakeland.

 Lakeland was first settled in the 1870s, and began to develop as the rail lines reached the area in 1884.
 Freedmen settled here in 1883, starting development of what became the African-American neighborhood of Moorehead.
 Lakeland was incorporated January 1, 1885.
 The town was founded by Abraham Munn (a resident of Louisville, Kentucky), who purchased 80 acre of land in what is now downtown Lakeland in 1882 and platted the land for the town in 1884.
 Lakeland was named for the many lakes near the town site.

 In April 1898, the Spanish–American War began and started a crucial point in Lakeland's development.
 While the war ended quickly and had little effect on most of the nation, the Florida peninsula was used as a launching point for military forces in the war.
 The then small town of Lakeland housed over 9,000 troops.
 The 10th Cavalry Regiment, one of the original Buffalo Soldier regiments, were housed on the banks of Lake Wire.
 Soon after being stationed there, the black troops faced conflict with the local white population.
 In one event, a local druggist refused to sell to black soldiers and an argument ensued which eventually escalated to the point where the druggist brandished a pistol.
 The soldiers shot the druggist before he could fire, which resulted in two of the troops being arrested.